BrickGrass/dither/README.md

 ## Palette
 **-p** or **--palette** </br>
 Name of the palette you wish to dither with.
+The default palette is geo32.
 If you want to add more palettes, add them to the palettes.py file as a list of rgb tuples, and then go into dither.py and edit the choices of this arg to include the name that you give to your list.
 Available choices:
 1. **geo32**
 2. **dawnbringer16**